How to display PDFs from byte arrays using Blazor PDF Viewer

 @using Syncfusion.Blazor.PdfViewerServer <SfPdfViewerServer ID="pdfviewer" DocumentPath="@DocumentPath" Width="1060px" Height="500px"/> @code { static byte[] byteArray = System.IO.File.ReadAllBytes("wwwroot/data/PDF_Succinctly.pdf"); static string base64String = Convert.ToBase64String(byteArray); public string DocumentPath { get; set; } = "data:application/pdf;base64," + base64String; }

-- Opening a PDF from URL
+- Opening a PDF from a URL

-- Opening a PDF from Cloud
+- Opening a PDF from the cloud

 - Opening a PDF from the database